scottgal/mostlylucid.pagingtaghelper/README.md

 ```

 ## Usage
-I am currently building a sample porject here (I'll host the sample site later).

-The sample site can be found here (in progress, some things will be broken!)
+The sample site can be found here.

 https://taghelpersample.mostlylucid.net/

 You can view the source for the sample site here: https://github.com/scottgal/mostlylucid.pagingtaghelper

+Aditionally you can follow along with any articles on my [blog site here](https://www.mostlylucid.net/blog/category/PagingTagHelper).

 - [Basic use without HTMX](https://github.com/scottgal/mostlylucid.pagingtaghelper/blob/main/mostlylucid.pagingtaghelper.sample/Views/Home/BasicWithModel.cshtml) - this sample shoows the very basic usage of the tag helper.
 It disables HTMX  using the `use-htmx` property set to false.
 ```html